Thai tutors · Los Angeles · Since 2006

 Thai in Los Angeles

 Thai is a tonal language spoken by roughly 60 million people, almost all of them in Thailand.
-It has five tones — mid, low, falling, high, and rising — which means the same syllable can have completely different meanings depending on your pitch.
-The word “mai,” for instance, can mean “new,” “not,” “burn,” “wood,” or function as a question marker, all depending on tone.
-Thai also has its own script, a graceful curving alphabet derived from Khmer, with 44 consonants, 15 vowel symbols, and four tone marks.
-It looks intimidating on first glance, but the system is logical once you learn the rules.
-Thai has no conjugation, no plurals, no articles.
-Verbs don’t change form.
-In many ways, the grammar is simpler than English — it’s the sounds and the writing that demand your attention.
+It has five tones (mid, low, falling, high, and rising), which means the same syllable can have completely different meanings depending on your pitch.
+The word “mai,” for instance, can mean “new,” “not,” “silk,” or “burn” depending entirely on tone.
+Thai uses its own script, derived from ancient Khmer, with 44 consonants, 15 vowel symbols, and four tone marks that combine to indicate which of the five tones a syllable carries.
+There is no spacing between words within a sentence, which makes reading a different challenge from listening.
+There is also no verb conjugation, no plurals, and no grammatical gender, so the grammar feels lean once you accept that everything else is doing the work.

 No public Thai group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.